DanieleT25/ASML-Stock-Price-Analysis/README.md

 _[Daniele Tambone](https://www.linkedin.com/in/daniele-tambone-b5733616a/) @ Dept of Math and Computer Science, University of Catania_

 ## Overview
-This project focuses on the time series analysis of ASML Holding N.V.
-(ASML) stock prices.
+This project focuses on the time series analysis of **ASML Holding N.V.
+(ASML)** stock prices.
 Utilizing a reproducible data science workflow, this analysis aims to explore historical trends, visualize market volatility, and evaluate key financial metrics.

 The main topics are:
-1. Price analysis
+1. EDA (Exploratory Data Analysis)
 2. Return analysis
 3. Volatility analysis